MG977/GIS4schools-RS/rs_fundamentals.rst

 Remote sensing and Earth observation
 -------------------------------------
+Remote sensing and Earth observation are often used interchangeably, but they refer to different concepts:

 **Remote sensing** is the

 	*"The gathering of information without actual physical contact with what is being observed.
 This involves the use of radars, sonars, spectroscopy, and the use of airborne and satellite photography."*  |br|